Loyola Greyhounds: Rugby

 The Loyola University Rugby Football Club is the men's rugby union team that represents Loyola in the National Small College Rugby Organization.
 The club is composed of over 50 student-athletes, alumni volunteers, and professional trainers.
 Founded in 1976 by a group of Loyola students, LURFC continues to be the oldest and most active club sport at the college.
 LURFC and its players have achieved many All-American titles and U.S. Rugby rankings, currently ranked #20 in the country and in the NSCRO "Sweet 16" in 2017.

 The Greyhound ruggers have also traveled abroad to play Irish teams, including teams in Limerick, Dublin, and Cork.
 Loyola plays on Lugano Field, located on the grounds of the Ridley Athletic Center.
 Lugano Field is a state of the art turf pitch that, while used by the university as a whole, is a "rugby first" pitch, regulation size, lined and with limited grandstands.
 It is named in honor of the most decorated player in Loyola history, Sean Lugano, who died serving others in the World Trade Center attacks of September 11, 2001.

+Media

+Loyola launched in the autumn of 2011 Hounds Unleashed, a free streaming media service for its live events.
+As a result of the university's transition to a new athletic conference, it was incorporated into the Patriot League Network (PLN) upon the latter's creation on 29 July 2013.
+The network was absorbed into ESPN+ on 16 September 2020.